 Level 3: Valuations based on inputs that are unobservable and involve management judgment and the reporting entity's own assumptions about market participants and pricing.
 As of March 31, 2019, the Company's Level 3 financial instruments measured at fair value on the Consolidated Balance Sheets consisted of the contingent consideration liability related to the MikaMonu acquisition.
 The fair value of the contingent consideration liability was initially determined as of the acquisition date using unobservable inputs.
 These inputs include the estimated amount and timing of future cash flows, the probability of success (achievement of the various contingent events) and a risk-adjusted discount rate of approximately 14.8% used to adjust the probability-weighted cash flows to their present value.
-Subsequent to the acquisition date, at each reporting period, the contingent consideration liability is re-measured to fair value with changes recorded in selling, general and administrative expenses in the Consolidated Balance Sheet at March 31, 2019 and 2018 in the amount of \$4.4 million, respectively, and is included in accrued expenses and other liabilities at March 31, 2019 and 2018 in the amount of \$492,000 and \$1.1 million, respectively.
+Subsequent to the acquisition date, at each reporting period, the contingent consideration liability is re-measured to fair value with changes recorded in selling, general and administrative expenses in the Consolidated Statements of Operations.
+The contingent consideration liability is included in other accrued expenses on the Consolidated Balance Sheet at March 31, 2019 and 2018 in the amount of \$3.7 million and \$4.4 million, respectively, and is included in accrued expenses and other liabilities at March 31, 2019 and 2018 in the amount of \$492,000 and \$1.1 million, respectively.